aservet1/ToDoCmd/README.md

 Unix system that can run Bash scripts.

 You might notice that Github says that this project includes ~11% Python, but those are currently deprecated files in my archive folder.
-The currently functioning part of this application is written in Bash, so this can work even if you don't have Python installed.
+I keep my old files that I put brain work into around for if they are useful later, but that's not part of the project at all.
+So you don't have to worry about this not working on the off chance that you don't have Python installed.